goodnessemmanuel1/Goodness-Emmanuel-Website/README.md

 # Goodness Emmanuel — Portfolio Website

-A personal portfolio website built with vanilla HTML, CSS, and JavaScript.
+The personal portfolio website of Goodness Emmanuel built with vanilla HTML, CSS, and JavaScript.
 Clean, corporate aesthetic using a black, white, and deep navy color scheme.

 ---